 The PBS, established under the National Health Act 1953 (NHA), is the Australian Government program which subsidises the cost of medicines.
-The PBS is managed by the Department of Health and administered by Services Australia.
+The PBS is managed by DOHAC and administered by Services Australia.
 The RPBS is subsidised by DVA.

 PBS Section 85